Lincoln Díaz-Balart: 2004 and 2006

-In 2004, Gonzalez ran for U.S. House as the Libertarian Party candidate and spent around $12,000 and earned 54,736 votes or 27% of the total.

-In 2006, Gonzalez managed to earn 45,522 votes or 41% according to the Florida Department of State's Division of Elections website.

 2008

 Diaz-Balart's Democratic opponent in 2008 was former Hialeah Mayor Raul L. Martinez.
 It was initially thought that Diaz-Balart would face his toughest race to date.
 Although the 21st District is considered the most Republican district in the Miami area, Martinez was thought to be very popular in the area.
 Nevertheless, Diaz-Balart won re-election with 58% of the vote.

 2010

 In February 2010, Diaz-Balart announced his intention not to seek re-election.
-His brother, Congressman Mario Díaz-Balart, ran to succeed him and won.
+His brother, Congressman Mario Díaz-Balart, ran to succeed him, and won unopposed.

-Personal life
+Personal life and death

-Díaz-Balart is married to Cristina Fernandez and had two children: Lincoln Jr. and Daniel.
-Lincoln died on May 19, 2013, at the age of 29.
+Díaz-Balart was married to Cristina Fernandez and had two children: Lincoln Jr. and Daniel.
+Lincoln Jr. died on May 19, 2013, at the age of 29.
 His family said he had battled depression for many years.

 Díaz-Balart's brother, Mario Díaz-Balart, previously represented the 25th district of Florida, moved to the 21st district, but moved back to the 25th district after redistricting.
-He has two other brothers: José Díaz-Balart, a journalist and anchorman of the Saturday edition of the NBC Nightly News, and Rafael Díaz-Balart, a consultant.
+He had two other brothers: José Díaz-Balart, a journalist and anchorman of the Saturday edition of the NBC Nightly News, and Rafael Díaz-Balart, an investment consultant.

+Díaz-Balart died from cancer at his home in Key Biscayne, Florida, on March 3, 2025, at the age of 70.